 For generations, teenagers have been frightened by cautionary tales of the shadowy beings that haunt the secluded wooded areas on the outskirts of town.
 An intimate evening spent parked along an old country road could very well attract the unwelcomed company of restless ghosts, hook-handed madmen, or strange and unknown creatures.
 Or so the legends go.

-Among the most timeless and terrifying of these abstinence-inducing creatures of the night is The Goatman – a large, hairy, hoofed and horned monster that has been ruining the romance all across North America since at least the 1950s, and throughout history going back to ancient times.
+Among the most timeless and terrifying of these abstinence-inducing creatures of the night is The Goatman – a large, hairy, hoofed, and horned monster that has been ruining romance all across North America since at least the 1950s, and throughout history going back to ancient times.

 So what is The Goatman?
 Is he just an old scare story used by parents to keep hormone-laden teenagers in check, or is there something more to it?